Stop the Spread of Dengue: Avoid Getting Infected!

 Dengue Transmission in Healthcare Settings

-Another example that highlights the need for vigilance in the healthcare sector occurred in Singapore, involving a frequent blood donor who had dengue but was asymptomatic.
-Subsequent investigations revealed that recipients of the donor's blood products also tested positive for dengue virus type 2 (DENV2).7
+In Singapore, a frequent blood donor who had non-symptomatic dengue had unknowingly spread dengue to his beneficiaries.
+Subsequent investigations revealed that recipients of the donor's blood tested positive for the same dengue virus as the donor.[3]

 Preventing Dengue: Strategies for Protection

-To combat the dengue infection, it is vital to adopt preventative measures that encompass both personal responsibility and community-level action.
-These include:8
+As dengue spreads primarily through mosquitoes, the best way to prevent the spread of dengue is to adopt preventive measures that include both personal and community-level action.
+These include:[7],[8]

-• Eliminate Breeding Sites: Regularly inspect your surroundings and eradicate any stagnant water where mosquitoes can breed.
-This includes flower pots, tires, and containers.
+• Eliminating Breeding Sites: Regularly inspect your surroundings and eradicate any stagnant water where mosquitoes can breed.
+This includes flowerpots, tires, and containers.

-• Use Mosquito Repellent: Apply mosquito repellent containing DEET when venturing outdoors, especially during peak mosquito activity times.
+• Using Mosquito Repellent: Apply mosquito repellent containing diethyltoluamide (DEET) when venturing outdoors, especially during peak mosquito activity times.

-• Wear Protective Clothing: Use long-sleeved shirts and pants to reduce exposure to mosquito bites.
+• Wearing Protective Clothing: Use long-sleeved shirts and pants to reduce exposure to mosquito bites.

-• Install Screen Windows and Doors: Put up screens on windows and doors to keep mosquitoes out of your home.
+• Installing Mosquito Nets on Windows and Doors: Mosquito nets on windows and doors help to keep mosquitoes out of your home.

 In Summary

-In conclusion, dengue fever is a serious viral illness with distinct modes of transmission, each demanding our attention and vigilance.
+In conclusion, dengue fever is a serious viral illness with more than one mode of transmission.
 Let us take collective responsibility for dengue prevention, from personal actions to community-level initiatives.

-By understanding the dengue virus transmission and embracing preventive strategies, we can work together to reduce the impact of this debilitating disease on our communities and protect our loved ones.
+By embracing preventive strategies, we can work together to reduce the impact of dengue on our communities and protect our loved ones.

 References